'Slow And Steady' Storm Could Drop Up To 6 Inches Of Snow In Boston Area

 We really don’t have any wind, power outage or coastal concerns.
 By New England standards, this one should be a piece of cake.

-Be sure to stay tuned for updates throughout the storm on WBZ-TV, CBSBoston.com and CBSN BostonMORE: Boston Barber Recovering From Open-Heart Surgery After Freak Accident
+Be sure to stay tuned for updates throughout the storm on WBZ-TV, CBSBoston.com and CBSN BostonMORE: Coronavirus In Massachusetts: Today's Developments

 Follow Terry on Twitter @TerryWBZ